WebTitanDev/full-value-taiyo-reservation-back/README.md

-# full-value-taiyo-reservation-back
+# full-value-taiyo-reservation-frontend
-frontend for Next.js (app directory)
+I used Next.js (app directory) for frontend